Avanade/DevOpsHOL/lab-1-azure-devops-project-pipeline.md

-# Avanade DevOps HOL - Create a CI/CD pipeline for .NET with the Azure DevOps Project
+# Avanade DevOps HOL - Lab 1 - Create a CI/CD pipeline for .NET with the Azure DevOps Project

 In this lab, we create our own application in Visual Studio with Unit Tests.